MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 ### 4. Create the UI components

-Create the componenets in the order that you've listed them top to bottom in the `App.tsx` file.
+Create the components in the order that you've listed them top to bottom in the `App.tsx` file.
 Start with `WalletList.tsx`.

 Add the following code to `src/components/WalletList.tsx`: